phodal/chapi/README.md

 - import analysis support
   - in C#, import `namespace` can use call in namespace

+### Kotlin

+- need to implementation `warpTargetFullType` to got Class in same package.

 ## Todo

 - [ ] split Chapi CLI application